-&lt;sup>2 Revenue per tonne sold and direct costs per production tonne are measures which the Company believes provide useful information on the revenues and direct costs.
-See "SUPPLEMENTARY INFORMATION".
+$^{^2}$ Revenue per tonne sold and direct costs per production tonne are non-IFRS measures which the Company believes provides useful information on revenue and direct costs.
+See "NON-IFRS MEASURES".

-MINE PRODUCTION

-Royal Mines of Zacualpan District
+MINE PRODUCTION Royal Mines of Zacualpan District

 Since acquiring the Royal Mines of Zacualpan, there has been extensive work done to upgrade operations and expand production.
 Expanding the tailings capacity is an ongoing process.
 Additional surface lands near the Guadalupe mill were also purchased and permitted to address the need for additional tailings capacity in the future.